 The Token module provides a central API for modules to use these tokens, and expose their own token values.
 Note that Token module doesn't provide any visible functions to the user on its own, it just provides token handling services for other modules.
 For Drupal 6, the Token module provides a "Token Actions" module which can be enabled separately.
 This provides several "actions" for the Drupal core Actions/Trigger modules to use that take advantage of the Token replacement functionality.
 Modules that use the Token module and provide tokens via the API include Organic Groups, Pathauto, Comment Notify, and Commerce.
 Pledges #D7CX: The basic token API is now a part of Drupal 7! #D7AX - I pledge to make this module as accessible as it can be.
 Pathauto.
 The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.

 Chaos tool suite (ctools) This suite is primarily a set of APIs and tools to improve the developer experience.
 It also contains a module called the Page Manager whose job is to manage pages.
 In particular it manages panel pages, but as it grows it will be able to manage far more than just Panels.
+For the moment, it includes the following tools: Plugins -- tools to make it easy for modules to let other modules implement plugins from .inc files.
 Views.